Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q Which business entities need to lodge Register of Registrable Controllers (RORC) information with ACRA?

-A: With effect from 30 Jul 2020, all companies, foreign companies, and Limited Liability Partnerships (LLPs) incorporated or registered in Singapore, unless exempted, are required to lodge RORC information with ACRA.
+A: All companies, foreign companies, and Limited Liability Partnerships (LLPs) incorporated or registered in Singapore, unless exempted, are required to lodge RORC information with ACRA.
 This requirement also applies to entities which are dormant or undergoing winding up, striking off, receivership, or judicial management.
 Variable Capital Companies (VCCs) are not required to lodge RORC information with ACRA.

 Q Who can lodge RORC information on behalf of business entities?